dsp2003/clef/README.md

  - Tomb       : 10 Golden Bars, 4 Rubium Ore and 2 Glass Blocks
  - Wooden     : 1 Diamond, 50 Wood Planks, 3 Steel Bars and 2 Glass Blocks

-+ [N][2-673 M26 ONLY] Orange Teleporter Core can be crafted from 2 Iron Bars, 4 Core Fragment Ores and 1 Diamond
++ [N][SG ONLY] Orange Teleporter Core can be crafted from 2 Iron Bars, 4 Core Fragment Ores and 1 Diamond

-+ [N][2-673 M26 ONLY] Added Portable Teleporter object.
++ [N][SG ONLY] Added Portable Teleporter object.
 Can be crafted via Iron Crafting Table for 1 Orange Teleporter Core, 1 Circuit Board, 2 Durasteel Bars and 2 Glass Blocks

++ [M][SG ONLY] Instant teleportation!
+Removed fullscreen teleport animation (causes epilepsy and slows down the game.
+Chucklefish, what were you thinking?!)

 + [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)